roblaing/erlang-webapp-howto/unit5/README.md

 <tr><td><<"cod">></td><td></td></tr>
 </table>

-Ultimately, the differences between Json and XML, at least in this example, are too big to make this an easy exercise, so I'm abandoning get_xml(), and can only wish any readers who have to use XML with Erlang good luck.
+The differences between Json and XML, at least in this example, are too big to make this an easy exercise, and since this is a hobby project I'm doing for fun, I'm abandoning get_xml(), and can only wish any readers who have to make both Json and XML work together good luck.

 <h2>ETS</h2>